byuflowlab/FLOWUnsteady/docs/src/visualization.md

 </center>
 ```
 Why is this a bad visualization?
 Even though its intent is to depict the
-flow field taking advantage that the particles follow streamlines and vortical
+flow field by taking advantage of the fact that particles follow streamlines and vortical
 structures, what
-we are actually visualizing is the spatial discretization.
+is actually visualized is the spatial discretization.
 After all, we are just looking at the position of the computational elements.
 Here is an equivalent visualization of the computational elements in a
 mesh-based simulation of the same rotor in hover: